SAP-samples/teched2023-IN263/exercises/ex1/README.md

         <img src="./images/actionslogicflow.png" width="75%" height="90%" />

 2. **Processor**
-    - Processor is the backend module that receives the from SAP Inetrgation Suite, Advanced Event Mesh topic and executes the corresponding business actions in the SAP S/4HANA system.
+    - Processor is the backend module that receives the event from SAP Integration Suite, Advanced Event Mesh topic and executes the corresponding business actions in the SAP S/4HANA system.
     - The processor executes the following steps once it receives an event:
         - Processes ‘Default Action’ to determine which business actions (Main Action) needs to be processed.
         - Fetches the respective business action definition and the associated pre/post actions.